s8m2s/s8m2s.github.io/README.md

 ### Homepage Page

 > The homepage is the about page.
 My work/portfolio is not compelling enough to be the feature component of the site.

-> The homepage should be the poster page the 10 second Introduction that precedes my resume and portfolio.
+> The homepage should be the poster page, the 10 second Introduction that precedes my resume and portfolio.

 **Brief Intro Section**

-    So...
     This is Scott Stamile's website.
-    I am a web developer, here is my work
-    Often I mess with photography
+    I am a web developer and designer, here is some of my work Also, I often mess with photography
     and Rarely Update my blog

 **Billboard Section**